 Relationship between Williams %R and the Stochastic Oscillator

-No discussion about the Williams %R would be complete if you do not compare the indicator to the Stochastic Oscillator.
-Before we discuss further, let us take a quick look at the Stochastic Oscillator formula.
+No discussion about the indicator would be complete if you do not compare the indicator to the Stochastic Oscillator.

 As it has two plotted lines, %K and %D, the formula to calculate these two data points are as follows:

-The Williams %R indicator represents the level of the closing price by comparing it with the highest price in the number of periods you are calculating.
-By contrast, the Fast Stochastic Oscillator represents the level of the closing price by comparing it with the lowest price for a number periods.
+The Williams %R indicator represents the level of the closing price to the highest price for “x” number of periods.
+By contrast, the Fast Stochastic Oscillator represents the level of the closing price to the lowest price for “x” periods.

-You may have noticed the Williams %R multiplies the formula by -100 where the Stochastic Oscillator multiplies the formula by 100.
-Once you multiply the %R value by negative 100, the outcome would be the same as the %K, right?
+The Williams %R multiplies the formula by -100 whereas the Stochastic Oscillator multiplies the formula by 100.

 Example of Taking a Short Position with Williams %R Momentum Strategy

-After becoming overbought and oversold, if the Williams %R crosses the -50 line, it generally indicates a shift in momentum.
-At this point, you can start to look for opportunities to trade the stock in the direction the %R crossed the -50 line.
-In the example trade illustrated in figure 3, the %R of MSFT was overbought, then the stock price started to decline and the %R crossed below the -50 line quickly, before the bulk of the bearish move happened.
+After becoming overbought and oversold, if the indicator crosses the -50 line, it generally indicates a shift in momentum.
+At this point, you can start to look for opportunities to trade the stock direction of the cross.

-Once it crossed below -50 and you waited for the bar to close, you can simply place a sell order.
+Once crossing below -50, you then wait for the bar to close to place a sell order.

-However, we recommend that you try to combine price action with this Williams %R trading strategy in order to increase the odds of your success.
-As you can see, the bar that pushed the Williams %R reading below -50 was a bearish outside (BEOB).
+As you can see, the bar that pushed the indicator reading below -50 was a bearish outside (BEOB).
 If you simply placed a sell stop order below the low of this bar, you would have entered the market when the bearish momentum was at its highest.
-Hence, you could have gotten away with placing a smaller stop loss, which would in turn increase your risk to reward ratio on this particular trade.
+Hence, you could have gotten away with placing a smaller stop-loss, which would, in turn, increase your risk to reward ratio on this particular trade.

 You can use this same strategy to take a long position when the %R crosses above -50 from after being oversold for some period of time.